Main content

 Air Bangs With Voluminous Blowout

 Prevent your delicate bangs (and your hair) from falling flat with a little help from Redken’s Full Volume Mousse.
 This conditioning hair mousse volumizes from root to tip using polymers for added lift and body.
-For runway-worthy volume, work the mousse through your damp hair before going in with a blow dryer and round brush.
+For runway-worthy volume, work the mousse through damp hair before going in with a blow dryer and round brush.

 Good hair day by @strandsby.christineshanae